-To get the best result from this diet week there are a few steps in addition to the menu plan that you should follow:
+To get the best result there are a few steps in addition to the menu plan that I will follow:

 * Start every morning with drinking a glass of room tempered water with a slice of lemon in it.